bmwang/bmwang.github.io/_posts/projects/2013-04-20-super-icosahedron.md

 image: super_icosahedron.png
 subtitle: WebGL Hackathon Game with
   [Michelle Bu](http://michellebu.com/)
-excerpt: A WebGL game with some pretty effects.
+excerpt: "A WebGL game with some pretty effects.
 Created in 24 hours, because Michelle and I were bored.

+I worked on everything."
 ---

 <iframe src="http://brandonwang.net:9005"